A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Introduction

 \section{Introduction}

-Atomistic machine learning focuses on describing the interactions between a central atom and the surrounding atoms located within a predefined cutoff radius (semi-local model).
-In these approaches, atomic environments are encoded as learned tensors, and the desired physical properties are obtained through an appropriate readout mechanism.
-Early studies in this field concentrated on the development of machine-learning interatomic potentials(MLIPs), and the dominant emphasis on energies, forces, and stresses guided the progression from models that merely satisfied permutation, rotational, and translational invariance to advanced equivariant architectures.
-Modern atomistic machine-learning frameworks now predict a broad spectrum of physical quantities, including dipole moments, polarization, polarizability, Born effective charges, nuclear shielding tensors, elastic tensors, dielectric tensors, piezoelectric tensors and so on~\citep{T-EANN,TNEP,TACE,Allegro-pol,elasticitytensors,FieldSchNet,FieldMACE}.
-These expanded capabilities greatly accelerate spectral simulations, reaction mechanism, the study of field-dependent dynamical behavior, and promote the rapid identification of new materials.
-The theoretical principles underlying these methods are grounded in the mathematics of Cartesian and spherical tensors.
+Machine learning interatomic potentials have become a core tool for accelerating atomistic simulation across chemistry and materials science.
+Based on data labeled from first-principles calculations, atomic environments are encoded as learned tensors, and the desired physical properties are obtained through an appropriate readout mechanism.
+Modern MLIPs are no longer limited to predicting energies, forces, stresses, and virials.
+Increasingly, they are used to model a broad spectrum of physical quantities, including dipole moments, polarization, polarizability, Born effective charges, nuclear shielding tensors, elastic tensors, dielectric tensors, piezoelectric tensors and related response properties~\cite{T-EANN,FieldSchNet,TNEP,elasticitytensors,Allegro-pol,FieldMACE,TACE}.
+These expanded capabilities greatly accelerate materials discovery, reaction mechanism studies, field-dependent dynamical behavior, spectral simulations, and related applications.